 We Accept All Requisitions from Any Clinic

-Purpose of a DEXA Full Body Composition Scan
+Purpose of a Total Body Composition (DEXA) Scan

 What to Expect During Your Exam